-Additionally, avoid using the term "bot" in the invocation name because it is not user friendly for Cortana users.
+Additionally, avoid using the term "bot" in the invocation name, because it's not user friendly for Cortana users.
 It can also be confused with Microsoft's use of the term “bot.”

-Invocation names and skill names (title) should not consist of proper nouns, names, or places unless you have exclusive rights to use that name in a commercial application.
+Invocation names and skill names (titles) should not consist of proper nouns, names, or places unless you have exclusive rights to use that name in a commercial application.

 Your skill must not jeopardize or compromise user security, or the security or functionality of Cortana services, the device the Cortana services are offered on, system, or related systems.

 Your skill must not attempt to change or extend the described functionality through any form of dynamic inclusion of code that is in violation of Cortana Skills Kit Review Guidelines.
-Your skill’s associated service should not, for example, prompt a user to download a remote executable and subsequently execute that executable in a manner that is not consistent with the described functionality.
+For example, your skill’s associated service should not prompt a user to download a remote executable and subsequently execute that executable in a manner that is not consistent with the described functionality of your skill.

-Your skill’s service must not contain or enable malware as defined by the Microsoft criteria for Unwanted and Malicious Software.
+Your skill’s service must not contain or enable malware as defined by the Microsoft criteria for malware and potentially unwanted applications.